Awlexus/stopsel/README.md

 ## Stopsel.Invoker
 After all this, let's route out messages!

-The module `Stopsel.Invoker` allows us to route our messages through our defined routers.
-Our Router must be loaded with the `Stopsel.Router` for the this to work.
+`Stopsel.Invoker` allows us to route our messages through our defined routers.
+The invoker will also consider which routes are load/unloaded and respond accordingly.

 ```elixir
 iex> Stopsel.Router.load_router(MyApp.Router)